tmtnslt/shytlight_simulator/README.md

 # shytlight_simulator
 Hardware API compatible simulator for shitlight

-This module adapts the shitlight_simulator for the real API provided by shytlight
+This module adapts the shitlight_simulator for the real API provided by shytlight.

-Usage:
+## Usage:

 clone repository with submodule an place in a valid import location.
 Then, write your shitlight pattern as usual*, but instead of

     import shytlight